-Paleotraining is a training method that a sports scientist developed as an alternative to traditional training.
-It is based on the theory that the body needs rest before being able to adapt to new stimuli.
+Paleotraining is an alternative to traditional training created by a sports scientist.
+It is based on the theory that the body needs rest before adapting to new stimuli.
 This training method works with low impact and uses exercises that use little energy, which makes it ideal for people who want to maintain their fitness level at work or after work but don’t have time for long workouts.

 What is Paleotraining